 - gifts that get excellent reviews from a number of sources

-- a little variety – because no matter how much you need diapers, some people just want to buy a cool toy
+- a little variety – because no matter how much you need baby essentials like diapers, some people just want to buy a cool toy

 I’m going to keep adding items so check it out and let me know what you’d add.
 I’m dying to know what you think.

 Great Gifts for Babies Under One